 In a natural river basin, sediment is transported through river basins from rapid erosion caused by human activities at headwaters downstream to the river.
 Dams disrupt the natural continuity of sediment transport through a river basin because they trap sand that moves along the channel bed.
 Dam sediment trapping can have severe consequences for the downstream river.
-As dams trap and begin to accumulate sediment, the trapped sediment begins to interfere with the ecological functioning of the system (Blum et al., 2009).
+As dams trap and begin to accumulate sediment, the trapped sediment begins to interfere with the ecological functioning of the system (Blum and Roberts 2009).
 The trapped sediment can begin to interfere with the functioning of the dam, long before the water storage capacity itself is seriously compromised (Randle et al., 2021).
 Other consequences of sedimentation in dams are reported as follows:

 - Storage capacity loss the most direct consequence of sedimentation in dams is the corresponding decrease in capacity.
 Sediment deposition in the dams reduces and eventually eliminates usable storage capacity, rendering the dam unusable for water supply or flood control.
 In addition, sedimentation leads to encroachment of dam basins by reeds.
 This has a snowball effect on the system i.e., the more sediment, the more reeds, and the more sediment as the reed beds lower flow velocity with associated increase in sedimentation. - Intakes and outlets Sediments can block or clog intakes and low-level outlets at dams, and clog or otherwise damage gates not designed for sediment passage. - Ecology accumulation of sediment in dams affects the ecosystem structure and function.
-The below are examples of how ecosystem functioning could potentially be affected: - Excessive sediments can bury and suffocate fish eggs and bury the gravel nests they rest in: - Suspended sediment in high concentrations can shift plants, invertebrates, and insects in the stream bed; - o Food source i.e., fish can be affected; and - Substrate is generated for submersed aquatic vegetation (SAV) to proliferate.
+The below are examples of how ecosystem functioning could potentially be affected: - Excessive sediments can bury and suffocate fish eggs and bury the gravel nests they rest in; - Suspended sediment in high concentrations can shift plants, invertebrates, and insects in the stream bed; - Suspended sediment can affect the food web adversely in the dam low light penetration can reduce algae biomass as primary producer and can interfere with predator and prey interaction. - Food source i.e., fish can be affected; and

+Substrate is generated for submersed aquatic vegetation (SAV) to proliferate.
 This can lead to a problematic infestation of SAV resulting in further impact on the operation of a dam.